 Use the UP/DOWN soft keys, and stop the cursor next to the action item Logged Diagnostics.
-To select, press () soft key.
+Press to select () soft key.
 The screen displays the controller requests DM2 (stored trouble codes, not active), warning or faults from the ECU.
 Each diagnostic is shown with the appropriate information: